Carolyn Kroll Reidy

 Simon & Schuster, Inc.

-Carolyn Reidy was named President and Chief Executive Officer of Simon & Schuster, Inc. in January 2008.
+Carolyn Reidy became President and Chief Executive Officer of Simon & Schuster, Inc. in January 2008.
 In this role she is responsible for all the publishing and operations of Simon & Schuster’s numerous publishing groups as well as its international companies in Australia, Canada, India, and the United Kingdom.

 Under her leadership, Simon & Schuster has taken an industry leading position in bringing its works to consumers using new digital formats and distribution capabilities, including ebooks, enhanced ebooks and digital audio.

 Reidy has also led the company’s expansion into new territories, with the founding in 2011 of Simon & Schuster India, while making numerous strategic moves that have added to its portfolio and insure its presence in every segment of the publishing marketplace.